 - They stayed together from November, 1930 – June, 1931: 716 Montgomery Street – San Francisco

 - They took a sojourn at the house of Mrs. Sigmund Stern from April-May, 1931: 73 Monte Vista – Atherton, Ca. 94027

 - On his 2nd visit from June, 1940 – December 1940, Diego stayed at: Hotel California, 38 and 42 Calhoun Terrace, San Francisco, 773 Cragmont, Berkeley, CA, but he often slept behind the mural on Treasure Island.

-- Frida arrived in early September 1940 checking into St.Luke's Hospital.
+- Frida arrived in early September 1940 staying with Diego briefly on Calhoun Terrace and then checking into St.Luke’s Hospital.
 Upon checking out over a month later she went to NYC.
 On her return to SF in late November 1940 she checked into the Alexander Hamilton Hotel, the address on the marriage license application dated December 5, 1940.

 A: He painted the White House portrait of President Monroe before much wider fame as an inventor in the 1840’s.